ClicknClear/coding-test/README.md

 Write an application that serves a REST API allowing a client to query the contents of this file, as well as a basic web client to display the data.

-The APIs should be as follows:
+The API should support the following endpoints:
-Given a track id return the associated track details.
+- Given a track id return the associated track details.
-Given an artist name return the details of the associated tracks **Notes:**
+- Given an artist name return the details of the associated tracks

+**Notes:**
-Please write the API using NodeJS, but feel free to use any framework with which you are comfortable, such as Express or Fastify.
+Please write the API using NodeJS, using a framework such as Express or Fastify.

 Please provide a ReactJS web client to demonstrate how the API should be called and data should be displayed.
 Incorporation of a widget toolkit such as Bootstrap or Material UI is encouraged.